 Master the five-paragraph essay before you switch to the conclusion and the introduction.

 Become an expert in why things are the way they are, and then play with the rigid outlines, blurring those lines and bending reality as we know it.

 That is true magic.

-We learn about plant medicine and crystals, about energy healing and grounding, about meditation and divination.
+We learn about plant medicine and crystals, energy healing and grounding, about meditation and divination.

 Then we play.

-We allow those rules to get loose as they will, gently venturing into new territory, making our own rules, and, well, practicing magic.
+We allow those rules to get loose as they will, gently venturing into new territory, making our own rules, and practicing magic.

 Rider-Waite Tarot Deck

-The very first tarot deck every beginner should have is the Rider Waite tarot deck.
-It was the first modern tarot deck, it is one of the most traditional decks, and it is the one most explanations and interpretations are based on.
+The first tarot deck every beginner should have is the Rider Waite tarot deck.
+It was the first modern tarot deck, one of the most traditional decks, and the one most explanations and interpretations are based on.

-Rider Waite is the most traditional traditional deck we have.
+Rider Waite is the most traditional deck we have.